mmakshaya/Game-Analytics-Unlocking-Tennis-Data-with-SportRadar-API/README.md

 # Game-Analytics-Unlocking-Tennis-Data-with-SportRadar-API
-Extracted tennis competition data from the Sportradar API, transforms it into a SQL database, and provides interactive insights into tournaments, player participation, and event trends.
+Extracted tennis competition data from the Sportradar API, transformed it into a SQL database, and provided interactive insights into tournaments, player participation, and event trends.
 Ideal for analysts, enthusiasts, and organizers.